ReMinoer/ReMinoer/README.md

 I'm globally interested by game development, but also by languages & UX.

-I tends to create small libraries & tools on GitHub when my bigger personal projects need them but I don't like to release them as package/application (for now). :stuck_out_tongue_closed_eyes:
+I tends to create small libraries & tools on GitHub when my bigger personal projects need them.

 # Main repositories